 Prior to Notre Dame, I taught in the Department of Religious Studies at Duke University 2001-2014 and at the Department of Religious Studies at the University of Cape Town in my native South Africa from 1989-1998.
 Between 1998-2001 I visited the Department of Religious Studies at Stanford University.

-I am professor of Islamic Thought and Muslim Societies at the University of Notre Dame with appointments in the Department of History and the Kroc Institute for International Studies in the Keough School of Global Affairs.
+I am a chaired professor of Islamic Thought and Muslim Societies at the University of Notre Dame with appointments in the Department of History and the Kroc Institute for International Studies in the Keough School of Global Affairs.
 My latest book is What is a Madrasa?
 (University of North Carolina Press 2015) tells the story of south Asia’s madrasas in different key to the prevalent stereotypes in the Western media.
 My other publications include Ghazali and the Poetics of Imagination, winner of the American Academy of Religion’s Best First Book in the History of Religions (2006).
 I also edited the last manuscript of the late Professor Fazlur Rahman, Revival and Reform in Islam: A Study of Islamic Fundamentalism.
 I was named Carnegie Scholar in 2005 to pursue research on the madrasas, Islamic seminaries of South Asia.

 Born in South Africa, I earned my MA (1989) and PhD (1995) from the University of Cape Town.
 Prior to that I took the ʿĀlimiyya degree in Islamic and Arabic studies from Darul ʿUlum Nadwatul ʿUlama, one of India’s foremost Islamic seminaries in the city of Lucknow, Uttar Pradesh.
 I also have a BA degree from Kanpur University, and a postgraduate diploma in journalism from the City University in London.